Lawyers at the Courts

 - Decree of 20 April 2021 establishing an office of lawyer at the French Administrative Supreme Court (Conseil d’État) and French Supreme Court (Cour de cassation)

-The Autorité noted that the Association of Lawyers at the French Administrative Supreme Court (Conseil d'État) and French Supreme Court (Cour de cassation) followed several of the qualitative recommendations made in its 2016 opinion.
-In its second opinion, it formulated certain additions aimed at making the selection and appointment of candidates to created offices more transparent, improving the collection of information on the activity of the offices, increasing the presence and representation of women in the profession and allowing for a relaxation of the obstacles to the development of a real competitive emulation in this highly concentrated market.
+The Autorité noted that the Bar Association of Lawyers at the Courts (Ordre des avocats aux Conseils) had implemented several of the qualitative recommendations set out in its 2016 opinion.
+In its second opinion, it put forward additional recommendations aimed at increasing the transparency of the selection and appointment process for candidates to newly created offices, improving the collection of information on the activity of the offices, promoting the presence and representation of women within the profession, and easing barriers to the development of genuine competitive dynamics in this highly concentrated market.

-Opinion No. 18-A-11 of 25 October 2018 was published in the Official Journal on 1 November 2018.
+Opinion 18-A-11 of 25 October 2018 was published in the Official Journal on 1 November 2018.

-- Opinion No. 18-A-11 of 25 October 2018
+- Opinion 18-A-11 of 25 October 2018

-- the Official Journal of 1 November 2018
+- Official Journal of 1 November 2018

-- the Order of 22 March 2019 creating four counsel positions at the French Administrative Supreme Court (Conseil d’Etat) and the Cour de cassation (French Supreme Court) (public or ministerial officers)
+- Decree of 22 March 2019 establishing four offices of lawyer at the French Administrative Supreme Court (Conseil d’État) and French Supreme Court (Cour de cassation) (public or ministerial officers)

-In its Opinion No. 16-A-18 of 10 October 2016, the Autorité de la concurrence recommended the creation of four offices by 2018.
+In Opinion 16-A-18 of 10 October 2016, the Autorité recommended the creation of four offices by 2018.

 Opinion 16-A-18 of 10 October 2016 was published in the Official Journal on 1 November 2016.